 \begin{definition} Denote by~$\tidyEvalPermSeries(\tree ; \sigma_1, \dots, \sigma_p)$ the evaluation of a syntax tree~$\tree \in \Syntax[\Operations_k]$ of arity~$p$ on $p$ $k$-permutations~${\sigma_1, \dots, \sigma_p}$ of~$\Perm_k$ using the tidy series $k$-citelangis structure of~$\FQSym_k$.
 The \defn{tidy series permutation evaluation} of~$\tree$ is then~$\tidyEvalPermSeries(\tree) \eqdef \tidyEvalPermSeries(\tree ; 1^{\{k\}}, \dots, 1^{\{k\}})$.
 We extend by linearity $\tree$ to the elements of~$\Free[\Operations_k]$ on the one hand, and $\sigma_1, \dots, \sigma_p$ to the elements of~$\FQSym_k$ on the other hand. \end{definition}

 \begin{remark} Let us rephrase algorithmically \cref{def:tidyEvalSeries}.
-For this, we consider partial syntax trees, \ie trees whose nodes are labeled by operators with at most~$k$ letters~$\{\op{l}, \op{r}\}$ and whose leaves are labeled by words.
+For this, we generalize the evaluation to partial syntax trees, \ie trees whose nodes are labeled by operations with at most~$k$ letters~$\{\op{l}, \op{r}\}$ and whose leaves are labeled by any words.
 The evaluation~$\tidyEvalPermSeries(\tree[s])$ of such a partial syntax tree~$\tree[s]$ is defined inductively as follows.
 If~$\tree[s]$ is a leaf labeled by a word~$\ind{w}$, then~$\tidyEvalPermSeries(\tree[s]) = \ind{w}$.
 Otherwise, if~$\tree[s]$ has a root with $\ell$ signals, $\tidyEvalPermSeries(\tree[s])$ is obtained as follows.
 Let $\ell$ cars traverse the partial syntax tree~$\tree[s]$ in series.
 The $j$-th car follows and erases the first letter of each signal it traverses, and finally arrives at a leaf where it reads and erases the first letter~$w_j$.
 Let~$\ind{w} = w_1 \dots w_\ell$ denote the word formed by the letters read by the $\ell$ cars at their destination.
-At this stage, all letters of the signal at the root have been erased.
+After all cars have reached their destinations, all letters of the signal at the root have been erased.
 We are left with the two partial syntax trees~$\tree[l]$ and~$\tree[r]$ (where some letters of the signals in the nodes and of the words in the leaves have been erased by the $\ell$ cars).
 The evaluation~$\tidyEvalPermSeries(\tree[s])$ is then obtained inductively by

 Finally, for a syntax tree~$\tree$ of arity~$p$ and $k$-permutations~$\sigma_1 \in \Perm_k(n_1), \dots, \sigma_p \in \Perm_k(n_p)$, the evaluation $\tidyEvalPermSeries(\tree ; \sigma_1, \dots, \sigma_p)$ is the evaluation of the partial syntax tree~$\tree[s]$ obtained from~$\tree$ by putting the permutation~$\sigma_i[n_1 + \dots + n_{i-1}]$ at the $i$-th leaf for all~$i \in [p]$.
 In particular, for~$\tidyEvalPermSeries(\tree) = \tidyEvalPermSeries(\tree ; 1^{\{k\}}, \dots, 1^{\{k\}})$, the $i$-th leaf is labeled by the word~$i^{\{k\}}$.
 See \cref{fig:tidyEvalSeries}. \end{remark}